 Most days at the Vancouver Christmas Market there is live music.
 Most of it happens on weekdays in the evenings, or on weekends throughout the afternoon and evening.

-In 2022 the live entertainment took place from up high on the stage on the second floor of the Christmas Pyramid.
-Performances happened on weekdays at various times between 4:30 pm and 9:30 pm and on weekends between noon and 9:30 pm.
+The live entertainment takes place from up high on the stage on the second floor of the Christmas Pyramid.
+Performances typically run on weekdays at various times between around 5:00 pm and 9:30 pm and on weekends between 12:30 pm and 9:30 pm.

 Below are some suggestions and information to help you make the most of your visit to the Vancouver Christmas Market.

-TIP #4: While in the area, and if the weather is good, then go for a stroll around nearby Canada Place either before or after your trip to the market.
+TIP #3: While in the area, and if the weather is good, then go for a stroll around nearby Canada Place either before or after your trip to the market.
 Christmas at Canada Place isn’t a huge attraction, but it is free, and it does have nice lights and decorations in December.
 FlyOver Canada also has Christmas-themed shows, and its theatre is just a short stroll away.
+FlyOver Canada is highly recommended!

 Other Information